phone in hand

 Screen Time Control for Moms

 Maybe we have more mental capacity to handle screens.
 Or maybe not.
 Lately I have been thinking all about this thing of screen time for us moms.
-I remember stories, and know for myself the times that being on my phone has made me snap at my children.
-I have started reading about other moms who chose to cut down on screen time for themselves, while doing it very intentionally for their children too.
+I remember stories and know for myself the times that being on my phone has made me snap at my children.
+I have started reading about other moms who chose to cut down on screen time for themselves while doing it very intentionally for their children too.
+We need to be a good example with the use of our cell phones.

-As I worked on cutting down my screen time, I started noticing something.
-I often grabbed my phone when nursing the baby.
-It was becoming a bad habit though I thought it surely couldn’t affect much.
-But when I put it aside and paid attention to my other children, the quarreling and bickering level went way down.
+As I work on setting a daily limit for my own screen time, I always notice something.
+I tend to grab my phone when nursing a baby or stirring a pot of food.
+But when I put it aside and pay attention to my children, the quarreling and bickering goes way down.
 It’s as though our children know when we are present for them, and when they feel heard and seen they don’t need to prove something of their worth to their siblings.
+Maybe good behavior is actually dependent on our time on our mobile devices.

 Get someone to put a password on some of your apps.

-Occasionally we need to get into some password protected page when the other person is not around so then we just ask the other for the password, and change it next time we are together again.
+Occasionally we need to get into some password-protected page when the other person is not around so then we just ask the other for the password, and change it next time we are together again.
 You can find different apps that do that.
-I use Norton App Lock.
-It works well for us.

 Grayscale your phone, and time your phone use.

-I use my phone mostly for taking pictures and messaging.
-Those are not bad things, and often don’t take as much time as scrolling through social media.
-Even so, I often choose to put it on grayscale so that I am not so drawn to the colors (and baby pictures actually look very cute in black and white).
+I use my phone a lot for taking pictures and messaging.
+Those are not bad things and often don’t take as much time as scrolling through social media.
+Even so, I have sometimes chosen to put it on grayscale so that I am not so drawn to the colors (and baby pictures actually look very cute in black and white).
 I also sometimes use an app that tells me how much time I spend on my phone.
 It reminds me to make sure that most of the time I spend on there is when my little ones are in bed.

 Put your phone aside.